openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 > **NOTE**: These steps are required only if you want to use a GPU.

-If your applications offload computation to Intel® Integrated Graphics, you must have the Intel Graphics Driver for Windows version 15.65 or higher.
+If your applications offload computation to **Intel® Integrated Graphics**, you must have the Intel Graphics Driver for Windows version 15.65 or higher.
 To see if you have this driver installed:

 1. Type **device manager** in your **Search Windows** box.
 The **Device Manager** opens.